MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 ---

+For a list of APIs covered by this article, see [Process management](overview-features-apis.md#process-management) in _Overview of WebView2 features and APIs_.

-To improve the reliability of your WebView2 application, it is recommended that it handles at least the following events:
+To improve the reliability of your WebView2 application, it is recommended that your app handles at least the following events:
 * [The main browser process has exited unexpectedly](#the-main-browser-process-has-exited-unexpectedly).
 * [A process rendering content in the WebView2 control has exited unexpectedly](#a-process-rendering-content-in-the-webview2-control-has-exited-unexpectedly).
 * [A renderer process becomes unresponsive](#handle-unresponsive-renderers).

 These events and scenarios are described below.
 This document is a high-level overview of the most relevant events.
-For details, see the linked API Reference documentation.
+For details, see the API Reference documentation.

 <!-- ====================================================================== -->